june1963/ModularApply-Prototype/README.md

 # ModularApply

-Medium-fidelity prototype design for an AI-powered job application builder with modular profile management.
+High-fidelity prototype design for an AI-powered job application builder with modular profile management.

 ## Prerequisites